Easy Things To Do With Your Newborn To Support Development - Baby Chick

 Share

 As a pediatrician, mom, and infant developmental expert for Enfamil NeuroPro, I love discussing newborn development.
+I’ve seen how simple, everyday interactions lay the foundation for lifelong learning.
 During the newborn visit, I often get parents in my office wondering how to engage with their newborn.
 So, I’ll be sharing some easy things that you can do with your baby to optimize their development in different areas!

 What Are the Main Domains of Development?